 \subsection{Endmembers: \class{D}, \class{Z}}

-We refer to \class{D} and \class{Z} as endmembers due to the visible gap between their members and the \class{C}-complex in the latent space in \cref{fig:ccomplex}, however, a part of the \class{P}-types forms a bridge population between both.
+We refer to \class{D} and \class{Z} as endmembers, due to the visible gap between their members and the \class{C}-complex in the latent space in \cref{fig:ccomplex}; however, some of the \class{P}-types form a bridge population between the two classes.

-\subsubsection{\class{D}-Types}
+\subsubsection{\class{D}-types}

-The defining property of dark \class{D}-type asteroids is their featureless and strongly red-sloped spectrum both in the visible as well as in the NIR \citep{1984PhDT.........3T,AnExtensionOfDemeo2009}.
-They are predominantly found beyond the outer main belt, especially among the Jupiter Trojan population, where they dominate the region in terms of mass \citep{TheTaxonomicDDemeo2013,2014Natur.505..629D}.
+The defining property of dark \class{D}-type asteroids is their featureless and strongly red-sloped spectrum both in the visible and in the NIR \citep{1984PhDT.........3T,AnExtensionOfDemeo2009}.
+They are predominantly found beyond the outer main belt, especially among the Jupiter trojan population, where they dominate the region in terms of mass \citep{TheTaxonomicDDemeo2013,2014Natur.505..629D}.

-\class{D}-types form a homogeneous population both in spectral- and albedo space, as shown in \cref{fig:class_spectra}.
-This homogeneity is mirrored in the latent scores $z_1$ and $z_4$ as well, refer to \cref{fig:ccomplex}, where in the upper focus(d) we show the positions of \nuna{911}{Agamemnon} and \nuna{1143}{Odysseus}.
+\class{D}-types form a homogeneous population in spectral and in albedo space, as shown in \cref{fig:class_spectra}.
+This homogeneity is mirrored in the latent scores $z_1$ and $z_4$ as well (see \cref{fig:ccomplex}), where in subpanel (d) we show the positions of \nuna{911}{Agamemnon} and \nuna{1143}{Odysseus}.
 In the second latent score, the \class{D}-types appear to split into a blue and a red population.
-We attribute this again to the normalization of the spectra, which can cause these spurious offsets.
-Comparing the samples in the clusters showed no significant different in the observables, and both \nuna{2246}{Bowell} as well as \nuna{2674}{Pandarus} are present in both clusters.
-Nevertheless, this serves as example that the normalization algorithm we devised for the partial observations may require further improvement.
+We attribute this again to the normalisation of the spectra, which can cause these spurious offsets.
+Comparing the samples in the clusters showed no significant difference in the observables, and \nuna{2246}{Bowell} and \nuna{2674}{Pandarus} are present in the two clusters.
+Nevertheless, this serves as an example that the normalisation algorithm we devised for the partial observations may require further improvement.
 Furthermore, all clusters in latent space have to be verified by comparing the members in the observed features.